chrisdoc/thesis/thesis.md

 -   change to a new VLR

-#### Location Area - LA
+#### Location Area

-A location area defines the area within the mobile network in which the mobile subscriber is located.
+A location area (LA) defines the area within the mobile network in which the mobile subscriber is located.
 Location areas are used to decrease the signaling necessary to locate a mobile subscriber within the network.
 Without location areas, the PLMN has to initiate a paging request to all BTSs.
 By using location areas, only the BTS within the location area have to carry out the paging request.

 ![Example for three location areas](./images/locationarea.jpg "fig:")
 [fig:locationarea]

 One or more BTS with the same MSC can be part of one location area, in most cases they are part of the same BSC.
-Fig. [fig:locationarea] shows that a location area can consists of several BTS.
+Figure [fig:locationarea] shows that a location area can consists of several BTS.
 Each location area is uniquely defined by the *Location Area Identity* (LAI).
-The LAI (see Tab. [tab:lai]) consists of the Mobile Country Code (e.g. Austria 232) which identifies the country, the Mobile Network Code (e.g. A1 1) which identifies the PLMN and the Location Area which identifies the location area within the PLMN.
+The LAI (see Tab. [tab:lai]) consists of the Mobile Country Code (e.g. Austria
+232) which identifies the country, the Mobile Network Code (e.g. A1 1)
+which identifies the PLMN and the Location Area which identifies the location area within the PLMN.
 Together with the Cell-ID (CID) the LAI forms the Global Cell-ID (GCID).
 The size of a location area depends on:

 -   Cell density